clearpathrobotics/cockpit-ros2-diagnostics/README.md

     ros2 launch foxglove_bridge foxglove_bridge_launch.xml
     ```

 2. Open a supported browser and go to `http://<ip-address>:9090` but replace `<ip-address>` with the ip address or hostname of your robot computer.
 Remember to use the IP address for the network that over which you are connecting to the robot.
-In order for the websocket connection to work and successfully receive the ROS 2 topics, cockpit must be accessed over http.
-This is an unsecure connection but it is the simplest to configure.
-If a secure connection is required then cockpit must be setup behind a reverse proxy.
+In order for the websocket connection to work and successfully receive the ROS 2 topics, cockpit must be accessed over http, which is an unsecure connection. **Setting up a secure connection over https is currently unsupported**, but contributions are welcome.

 3. Go to the ROS 2 Diagnostics tab